Koray Günter

-Koray Günter (/de/, /tr/; born 16 August 1994) is a German professional footballer who plays as a centre-back for Al-Okhdood.
+Koray Günter (/de/, /tr/; born 16 August 1994) is a German professional footballer who plays as a centre-back for Kalba in the UAE Pro League.

 Personal life

 Günter was born in Höxter in North Rhine Westfalia.
 He went to König-Wilhelm-Highschool in Höxter and then switched to Leibniz-Gymnasium in Dortmund.
 He is in a relationship with Betty Taube, who is known for her participation in the German TV Show Germany's Next Topmodel.
 The two are engaged since January 2016.

 On 11 October 2020, he tested positive for COVID-19.

 Club career

 Borussia Dortmund

 Günter began his career in 2001 for SV Höxter, before moving to SpVg Brakel in 2006.
 Günter was elected sportsman of the year of Höxter in November 2011, and Günter was scouted by Borussia Dortmund at a Westfalen youth football tournament then enrolled into the Borussia Dortmund academy.
 Günter was previously an attacking player before being retrained as defender.
 He has played three seasons with the BVB academy since he joined BVB through to Borussia Dortmund II.

 In the 2012–13 season, Günter succeeded to Borussia Dortmund II, playing in the German 3.
 Liga and on 28 August 2012, on the seventh match day of the 2012–13 3.
 Liga season, Günter made his debut in professional football, as he stood in the starting eleven of Borussia Dortmund II against Karlsruher SC.
 Günter was inducted into the Borussia Dortmund's first team in the 2012–13 Bundesliga season, where he was selected for the first time in the BVB squad as an unused substitute on 27 November 2012 in a home match against Fortuna Düsseldorf in the Bundesliga.